 Many strategies don’t implement as radical transformative processes; instead, they happen over a period.
 Proving whether a course of action is beneficial typically requires significant data presented in a uniform way.
 Companies with many outside counsel relationships will likely have a tougher time aggregating data due to insufficient consistency from one firm to the next.

-One likely evolutionary step, who some think is already happening, is to further consolidate work among a relatively few larger firms.
+One likely evolutionary step, which some think is already happening, is to further consolidate work among a relatively few larger firms.
 Applied blindly, the need to accommodate data collection could outweigh selecting a law firm on traditional, sought-after qualifications.

-To preserve a robust supply chain that includes all sized firms, the insurance industry or company could create or adopt a universal case management application (App) for use by outside legal counsel that would satisfy data collection and analysis needs while preserving access to the best legal talent.
+To preserve a robust supply chain that includes all-sized firms, the insurance industry or company could create or adopt a universal case management application (App) for use by outside legal counsel that would satisfy data collection and analysis needs while preserving access to the best legal talent.

 Case management and execution could also improve and create new value.
 To an extent, the bill review companies can provide uniform data across large industry sample sets now, but these data are limited to analysis after an event has occurred.
 Predictive data will add more value.